 Amusement devices are regulated under the Amusement Device Regulations 1978.

-This requires that all devices have a valid Certificate of Registration and that whenever they are operated they have a local authority permit Regulation 11.
+The regulations require that all devices have a valid Certificate of Registration and that whenever they are operated they have a local authority permit Regulation 11.

 Fees for permits